-- 1. Meet the requirements listed above under "Eligibility for Clinical Clerkships." - Pass OSCE A to be eligible to participate in quarter 13 - 3.
-Pass OSCE B to be eligible to participate in quarter 14 Participation in Elective Off-Site Clerkships is at the discretion of the Division Director of Clinical Education based on a student's clinical performance, milestone exams, and onsite patient care needs.
+- 1. Meet the requirements listed above under "Eligibility for Clinical Clerkships" - 2.
+Pass OSCE A to be eligible to participate in quarter 13 - 3.
+Pass OSCE B to be eligible to participate in quarter 14 opportunities for students to develop skills

+Participation in Elective Off-Site Clerkships is at the discretion of the Division Director of Clinical Education based on a student's clinical performance, academic and professional standing, milestone exams, and onsite patient care needs.